OpenRTX/openrtx.github.io/user_guide.md

 * Programming/accessory input/output

 #### Front
-* By presssing the buttons, the following functions can be selected:
+* By pressing the buttons, the following functions can be selected:
     * 0 n/a
     * Green book
         * Zone